VCCRI/Spliceogen/README.md

     Contains Branchpointer prediction scores, including whether the variant is predicted to create or remove a branchpoint, based on the recommended Branchpointer thresholds.

 ## Database
-A genome-wide SNV database is available for [download](https://github.com/VCCRI/Spliceogen/tree/master/database).
-It contains MaxEntScan, GeneSplicer and ESRseq prediction scores for all possible variants at every genomic position within all gencode-annotated multi-exon transcripts.
+Genome-wide SNV databases are available for [download](https://github.com/VCCRI/Spliceogen/tree/master/database).
+These cover all possible SNVs at every genomic position within all protein-coding multi-exon transcripts (based on Gencode v29).
 Both hg19 and hg38 are available.

+An extensive version of the database containing MaxEntScan, GeneSplicer and ESRseq prediction scores for every possible SNV is available.

+Alternatively, for users only interested in identifying variants which disrupt or create donor/acceptor motifs (and not silencer/enhancer predictions), a much leaner version of the database is provided.
+This version includes donor/acceptor predictions for all SNVs within splice sites, as well as all SNVs outside of splice sites that are likely to create donor/acceptor motifs.
+The database size is vastly reduced by excluding the large majority of SNVs which do not overlap splice sites and are not predicted to create a donor/acceptor motif.

 ## References:
 1. Yeo, G., Burge, C., "Maximum Entropy Modeling of Short Sequence Motifs with Applications to RNA Splicing Signals", J Comput Biol.
 2004; 11(2-3):377-94